CPTR 247W Data Structures

 Content: You do not need to itemize all, or even any, options for the commands that you choose.
 Present the commands as you use them, with a brief but useful description.
 I expect to see 30 different commands.
 However an occasional repeated command with different options will be acceptable.

 Mechanics: It is expected that this page will be developed gradually over the course of the semester, as the student finds various commands/options to be useful.
 Students may use any tools they wish to create this web page, however the goal of this component is to have students research and learn a variety of system commands rather than to develop a fancy, dynamic web page.
-Microsoft’s Word and/or FrontPage packages will be sufficient for this task and can be found in the labs.
-Name the page commands.htm and place it in your public_html directory.
+Microsoft Word with your text saved as “Web page (*.htm, *.html)” will be sufficient for this task and can be found in the labs.
+Name the page commands.htm and place it in your public_html directory on your H: drive.

 See the attached calendar for important dates associated with the formal writing component.